 Boulder Field will serve as the ‘home base’ for Camp Wildcat.
 This location offers the following advantages:

-- Accessibility to the Swasey Indoor Pool for swim lessons and open swim.
+- Accessibility to the UNH Outdoor Pool for swim lessons and open swim.

 - Proximity to College Woods to enhance sports and adventure programming.

 - Shaded areas for arts and crafts activities.

 - Access to Boulder Field, Student Recreation Field, and Bremner Field offering space for a variety for camp activities

 - Shaded location for Friday cookouts for Session 1, Session 2 and Outdoor Adventure Week.

 - Drop-off and pick-up will take place at the College Woods entrance in Boulder Field.

 - Rain day pick-up will now be at the Hamel Rec Center.

 - 2-week sessions at camp: A typical day consists of multiple activity blocks throughout the day.
 Activity blocks include: swim lessons taught by a Red Cross certified swim instructors, free swim, and organized games and activities such as sports, arts & crafts, and outdoor adventure.
 Special events such as talent shows and field trips are also incorporated into each week of camp.